Etienne Eto'o (footballer, born 2002)

-Etienne Eto'o Pineda (born 18 August 2002) is a footballer who plays as a forward for Spanish club CD Mirandés, on loan from Rayo Vallecano.
+Etienne Eto'o Pineda (born 18 August 2002) is a footballer who plays as a forward for Spanish club Racing de Ferrol, on loan from Rayo Vallecano.
 Born in Spain, he represents Cameroon at youth international level.

 Early and personal life

 Eto'o was born in Palma in 2002, the son of the Cameroonian footballer Samuel Eto'o and a Spanish mother.

 Club career

 In December 2019, Eto'o moved from Mallorca to Atlético Baleares.
 In 2020, he joined Real Oviedo.
 In September 2021, he moved to Portuguese club Vitória de Guimarães.

 In July 2022, Eto'o returned to Spain with Poblense in Tercera Federación.
 In August 2023, he signed for Rayo Majadahonda and was assigned to farm team Collado Villalba.

 In July 2024, Eto'o signed for Rayo Vallecano; assigned to the B-team, he made the pre-season with the main squad.
 Later that year, on 29 October, he scored on his debut for the first-team, in a 5–0 away win over CD Villamuriel in the Copa del Rey.

 On 1 September 2025, Eto'o was loaned to Segunda División side CD Mirandés, for one year.
+His loan was cut short on 15 January 2026, and he moved to Villarreal CF B also in a temporary deal the following day.

+On 1 September 2026, Eto'o moved to fellow Primera Federación side Racing de Ferrol, also on loan.